Taxation in the United Kingdom: Inheritance tax

+The Finance Act 2004 introduced an income tax regime known as "pre-owned asset tax" which aims to reduce the use of common methods of inheritance tax avoidance.

 The first slice of cumulative transfers of value (known as the "nil rate band") is free of tax.
 This threshold is currently set at £325,000 (tax year 2012/13) and has recently failed to keep up with house price inflation with the result that some 6 million households currently fall within the scope of inheritance tax.
-Over this threshold the rate is 40 percent on death or 36 per cent if the estate qualifies for a reduced rate as a result of a charitable donation.
-Since October 2007, married couples and registered civil partners can effectively increase the threshold on their estate when the second partner dies - to as much as £650,000 in 2012–13.
+Over this threshold the rate is 40 per cent on death or 36 per cent if the estate qualifies for a reduced rate as a result of a charitable donation.

+Since October 2007, married couples and registered civil partners can effectively increase the threshold on their estate when the second partner dies – to as much as £650,000 in 2012–13.
 Their executors or personal representatives must transfer the first spouse or civil partner's unused Inheritance Tax threshold or 'nil rate band' to the second spouse or civil partner when they die.

 Transfers of value between United Kingdom-domiciled spouses are exempt from tax.
-Recent changes to the tax brought in by the Finance Act 2008 mean that nil-rate bands are transferable between spouses to reduce this burden - something which previously could only be done by setting up complex trusts.
+The Finance Act 2008 introduced transferable nil-rate band provisions through sections 8A-8C of the Inheritance Tax Act 1984, allowing the unused portion of a deceased spouse's or civil partner's inheritance tax allowance to be transferred to the surviving spouse.
+This effectively doubles the tax-free threshold to up to £650,000 for married couples (as of 2024-25).
+The provisions apply to deaths occurring on or after 9 October 2007, regardless of when the first spouse died.
+Prior to these changes, achieving similar tax efficiency required establishing discretionary trusts to preserve both spouses' nil-rate bands.

 Gifts made more than seven years prior to death are not taxed; if they are made between three and seven years before death a tapered inheritance tax rate applies.
 There are some important exceptions to this treatment: the most important is the "reservation of benefit rule", which says that a gift is ineffective for inheritance tax purposes if the giver benefits from the asset in any way after the gift (for example, by gifting a house but continuing to live in it).

 Inheritance Tax is not levied on the estate of persons who died "on active service" or from the effects of wounds sustained on such service...regardless of how long after that may be if it can be proven as the cause of death.
 In addition as the deceased spouse is subject to an exemption that full nil rate band is transferable to the surviving spouse's estate on the survivor's death.